 Common health issues

-The incidence of diabetes associated with KS/XXY is three times higher than in the general population, although the reason for this isn't fully understood.
+The incidence of diabetes type 1 and 2 associated with KS/XXY is three times higher than in the general population.
+The reason for this isn't fully understood.

-To minimise the risk of type 2 diabetes, it is particularly important that a healthy diet is maintained.
-Regular exercise is also likely to help.
+To minimise the risk of type 2 diabetes, it is particularly important to encourage a healthy diet - and discourage sugar, fizzy drinks and snacking.

-Although most autoimmune diseases predominately affect women, those with KS/XXY appear to have an increased risk compared to XY males.
+Although most autoimmune diseases usually affect women, those with KS/XXY appear to have an increased risk compared to XY males.

 A study of patients with lupus indicated that KS/XXY adults have the same risk as females.